colour-science/colour-science.org/stories/features.rst

 Colourspaces Transformations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+-   CAM02LCD to JMh CIECAM02
+-   CAM02SCD to JMh CIECAM02
+-   CAM02UCS to JMh CIECAM02
--   CIE XYZ to CIE xyY
+-   CIE LCHab to CIE Lab
--   CIE xyY to CIE XYZ
+-   CIE LCHuv to CIE Luv
--   CIE xy to CIE XYZ
+-   CIE Lab to CIE LCHab
--   CIE XYZ to CIE xy
+-   CIE Lab to CIE XYZ
--   CIE XYZ to RGB
+-   CIE Luv to CIE LCHuv
--   RGB to CIE XYZ
+-   CIE Luv to CIE Luv uv
--   RGB to RGB
--   CIE XYZ to sRGB
+-   CIE Luv to CIE XYZ
--   sRGB to CIE XYZ
+-   CIE Luv uv to CIE xy
--   CIE XYZ to CIE UCS
+-   CIE UCS to CIE UCS uv
 -   CIE UCS to CIE XYZ
--   CIE UCS to CIE UCS uv
 -   CIE UCS uv to CIE xy
+-   CIE XYZ to CIE Lab
+-   CIE XYZ to CIE Luv
+-   CIE XYZ to CIE UCS
 -   CIE XYZ to CIE UVW
--   CIE XYZ to CIE Luv
--   CIE Luv to CIE XYZ
--   CIE Luv to CIE Luv uv
--   CIE Luv uv to CIE xy
+-   CIE XYZ to CIE xy
--   CIE Luv to CIE LCHuv
--   CIE LCHuv to CIE Luv
+-   CIE XYZ to CIE xyY
--   CIE XYZ to CIE Lab
+-   CIE XYZ to Hunter Lab
--   CIE Lab to CIE XYZ
--   CIE Lab to CIE LCHab
--   CIE LCHab to CIE Lab
+-   CIE XYZ to Hunter Rdab
 -   CIE XYZ to IPT
+-   CIE XYZ to RGB
+-   CIE XYZ to hdr-CIELab
+-   CIE XYZ to hdr-IPT
+-   CIE XYZ to sRGB
--   IPT to CIE XYZ
+-   CIE xy to CIE XYZ
--   CIE XYZ to Hunter Lab
+-   CIE xyY to CIE XYZ
 -   Hunter Lab to CIE XYZ
--   CIE XYZ to Hunter Rdab
--   RGB to YCbCr
--   YCbCr to RGB
--   RGB to YcCbcCrc
--   YcCbcCrc to RGB
--   RGB to ICTCP
 -   ICTCP to RGB
+-   IPT to CIE XYZ
 -   JMh CIECAM02 to CAM02LCD
--   CAM02LCD to JMh CIECAM02
 -   JMh CIECAM02 to CAM02SCD
--   CAM02SCD to JMh CIECAM02
 -   JMh CIECAM02 to CAM02UCS
+-   Prismatic to RGB
+-   RGB to CIE XYZ
+-   RGB to ICTCP
+-   RGB to Prismatic
+-   RGB to RGB
+-   RGB to YCbCr
+-   RGB to YcCbcCrc
+-   YCbCr to RGB
+-   YcCbcCrc to RGB
+-   hdr-CIELab to CIE XYZ
+-   hdr-IPT to CIE XYZ
--   CAM02UCS to JMh CIECAM02
+-   sRGB to CIE XYZ

 OETFs / EOTFs
 ^^^^^^^^^^^^^

+-   ARIB STD-B67 (Hybrid Log-Gamma)
 -   BT.1886
 -   BT.2020
 -   BT.709
 -   DCI-P3
+-   DICOM - Grayscale Standard Display Function
+-   ST 2084:2014
 -   sRGB
--   ST 2084:2014

 Log Encoding Curves
 ^^^^^^^^^^^^^^^^^^^